top of page

 Emotional Eating: When Feelings Override Physiology

 We don’t just eat because we’re hungry — we often eat to soothe emotions, manage stress, or cope with boredom.
-Emotional eating is one of the most overlooked barriers to weight loss.
+Emotional eating is one of the most overlooked barriers to weight loss and is frequently tied to cortisol-driven reward pathways in the brain.

 🍩 The Emotional Eating Cycle: